Help users create an account for your service.

 Use clear and consistent language

 For consistency with other GOV.UK services, use the phrase ‘Create an account’ instead of ‘Register’, ‘Sign up’ or something else.

 Use labels like ‘Create a username’ and ‘Create a password’ rather than ‘Username’ and ‘Password’.
 This helps users to understand that they’re not being asked to enter an existing username or password.

 Make it clear what you need users to do when they create an account.

 Show a clear difference between creating an account and signing in.
 Presenting the options side by side is not enough because users might miss one of them or not understand the difference.

 If a user fails to create an account they might not be able to use your service at all.

 Make sure the account creation screen is solely about that task.
-Don’t add any distracting content or links.
+Do not add any distracting content or links.

-Don’t use National Insurance numbers to verify identity
+Never use National Insurance numbers to verify a user’s identity

 Research on this pattern